 Building a custom payment processor that is compliant with PCI DSS, PSD2, and any other local regulations isn’t an easy task too.
 However, you retain more control over how each component is developed, how sensitive data is processed, and where it is stored.

 Besides, if you partner with an experienced financial software development company, you’ll receive strategic advice and proactive guidance on meeting all the compliance requirements.
-At Infopulse, we also provide our clients with an access to our proprietary Standards Compliance Management tool that assesses your current level of security compliance and suggests the next steps for optimizing your compliance-related processes according to specific security and privacy directives such as ISO27001, PCI DSS, and GDPR among others.
+At Infopulse, we also provide our clients with access to our proprietary Standards Compliance Management tool that assesses your current level of security compliance and suggests the next steps for optimizing your compliance-related processes according to specific security and privacy directives such as ISO 27001 and GDPR among others.

 How to Develop a Payment Gateway: Key Challenges Addressed